 They are caps that cover your teeth to restore the damage that causes pain or discomfort.
 They are fitted to your tooth completely surrounding it and are commonly used when fillings and other repair methods can’t be utilized.

 Extreme damage like this can be caused by accidents resulting in lost teeth, teeth that have broken away through excessive wear, or diseases.
 Many people have unexplained pain from filled back teeth, usually due to hairline cracks in the chewing part of the tooth.
 Placing crowns on teeth relieves the pain and allows a return of full function for these teeth.

 Extreme tooth damage beyond repair or missing teeth requires a porcelain crown to bring back your smile’s natural look and function.
 Dentists utilize them because they are a reliable treatment option that provides long-lasting oral correction of significant damage.

 - Fix Damaged Teeth

 - Support Misshaped Teeth

 - Protection For Surrounding Teeth

-Fitting a dental crown will require at least two visits to our office to ensure a comfortable, stable fit.
+Fitting your crown will require at least two visits to our office to ensure a comfortable, stable fit.

-We will remove the damage and decay so we can prep your tooth for the crown.
+- Prepping Your Tooth – We will remove the damage and decay to prep your tooth.
 Shaping your tooth allows for a tight fit that will keep it from pushing on the surrounding teeth.

 The material used in these repairs is either high-grade porcelain or porcelain bonded to gold.
-A higher strength of the porcelain and gold materials is recommended to treat the most serious oral problems.
+The higher strength of the porcelain and gold materials is recommended to treat the most severe oral problems.